mnot/I-D/binary-structured-headers/draft.md

 A binary literal representation contains the following fields:

-* Type:** Four bits indicating the type of the payload.
+* Type: Four bits indicating the type of the payload.
 * PLength: The number of octets used to represent the payload, encoded as per {{!RFC7541}}, Section 5.1, with a 4-bit prefix.
-* Payload Data: The payload, as zero or more Binary Structured Types.
+* Payload Data: The payload, as per below.

 The following payload types are defined:

 ### Lists

 List values (type=0x1) have a payload consisting of a stream of Binary Structured Types representing the members of the list.

-list-members that are Items are represented as per {{inner-item}}; list-members that are inner-lists are represented as per {{inner-list}}.
+Members that are Items are represented as per {{inner-item}}; members that are inner-lists are represented as per {{inner-list}}.

 If any member cannot be represented, the entire field value MUST be serialised as a String Literal ({{literal}}).